Understanding Back Anatomy

 - Too much deadlift volume (1–2x/week max)

-- Ignoring rear delts (face pulls!)
+- Ignoring rear delts and scapular health

 - Chasing pump over progression